planetfederal/workshops/workshops/geogig/doc/source/cmd/commit.rst

       # On branch master
       # Changes to be committed:
-      #   (use "geogit reset HEAD <path/to/fid>..." to unstage)
+      #   (use "geogig reset HEAD <path/to/fid>..." to unstage)
       #
       #      added  bikepdx
       #      added  bikepdx/6526
       #      added  bikepdx/6527
       #      added  bikepdx/6524
       #      added  bikepdx/6525
-      #      added  bikepdx/6522
-      #      added  bikepdx/6523
-      #      added  bikepdx/6520
-      #      added  bikepdx/6521
       ...
       # 6773 total.

-   On most terminals, the features that have been added are colored green.
+   On most terminals, the features that have been added are colored **green**.

-Now we are ready to make our first commit!
-A commit will include anything that's been added It requires only a message to describe the commit.
-This is a useful text string as the history for a project grows, so it important to make the message clear.
+Now we are ready to make our first commit.
+A commit will include anything that's been added.
+It requires only a message to describe the commit.
+This is a useful text string as the history for a project grows, so it is important to make the message clear.

 For example, the following commit messages are good, as they are a clear indication of what the commit entails: